oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This document specifies conventions for creating JSON Web Signature (JWS) [@!RFC7515] structures with JSON [@!RFC8259] objects as the payload while supporting selective disclosure of individual elements of that JSON.
 Because JSON Web Token (JWT) [@!RFC7519] is a very prevalent application of JWS with a JSON payload, the selective disclosure of JWT claims receives primary treatment herein.
-However, that does not preclude the mechanism's applicability to other or more general applications of JWS with JSON payloads.
+However, that does not preclude the mechanism's applicability to other applications of JWS with JSON payloads.

 The JSON-based representation of claims in a signed JWT is secured against modification using JWS digital